Joy in Co Down as Rhys McClenaghan wins Ireland’s first gymnastics Olympic gold

 There was jubilation in Co Down after Rhys McClenaghan clinched Ireland’s first ever Olympic gold medal in gymnastics.

-As McClenaghan took to the pommel horse at the Bercy Arena in Paris, back in his home town of Newtownards a crowd of fans waited with bated breath until his perfectly executed dismount.
+As McClenaghan, 25, took to the pommel horse at the Bercy Arena in Paris, back in his home town of Newtownards a crowd of fans waited with bated breath until his perfectly executed dismount.

 There were cheers at Origin Gymnastics, where McClenaghan trains, but more nerves as the remainder of the gymnasts in the event final completed their routines and the scores were complete.